 Kept tucked away in your fridge, easy mixed berry chia jam is going to become your new favourite sweet spread!

-Easy Mixed Berry Chia Jam
+Super Easy Berry Chia Jam (low sugar recipe)

 - 2 cups frozen berries – any variety or a mixture